EscolaLMS/headless-format/source/index.md

 |    summary     |      string      |                                             Summary of the lesson                                             | no       |
 |     topis      |      array       |                                                List of Topics                                                 | yes      |

-Except of listed attributes the lesson can be described by unlimited additional fields.
+_Apart of the above list of attributes, the lesson can be described by any number of additional fields._

 ### General description of Topic attributes